Mexican authorities find bullet-riddled car of missing Ohio man, bodies buried nearby: report - NewsBreak

 Official: 7 killed in California community; suspect arrested

-HALF MOON BAY, Calif.
-(AP) — Seven people were killed in two related shootings Monday at agricultural facilities in a California coastal community south of San Francisco, and a suspect was in custody, officials said.
-Four people were found dead and a fifth injured from gunshot wounds at one...
+HALF MOON BAY, Calif. — (AP) — Seven people were killed in two related shootings Monday at agricultural facilities in a California coastal community south of San Francisco, and a suspect was in custody, officials said.
+Four people were found dead and a fifth injured from gunshot wounds...

 Comments / 0